Signs That You Have Healthy Soil

 2. Earthy Smell

 Healthy soil has a pleasant, earthy aroma.
-It should smell fresh and clean when you take a handful of it and give it a gentle squeeze.
+It should smell fresh and clean when you take a handful and gently squeeze it.
 This characteristic scent is a sign of active microbial activity in the soil, essential for breaking down organic matter, releasing nutrients, and improving soil structure.

 3. Good Texture